 Reservations at Kılıç Ali Paşa Hamamı are highly recommended and the hammam is gender-separated.
 Ladies can stop by for treatments in the morning.

 Treatments for men begin in the afternoon.
 Once your treatment is over, enjoy a glass of spiced cay tea in the gardens before continuing on with your Istanbul itinerary.

 Where: Cankurtaran, Ayasofya Meydanı No:2, 34122 Fatih/İstanbul

-The grand structure that is the Ayasofya Hürrem Sultan Hamamı is as much of an architectural marvel as it is a wonderful place to try a hammam.
+The Ayasofya Hürrem Sultan Hamamı is as much of an architectural marvel as it is a wonderful place for spa treatment.
 Dating back to 1556, the hammam is set in lavish interiors with grandiose domed roofs, winding staircases, and separate sections for men and women.

 Mihrimah Sultan Hamamı

 Where: Karagümrük, Fevzi Paşa Cad.
 No:333, 34091 Edirnekapı/Istanbul